-- Custodians should set up as many waste sorting stations as needed in cafeterias and kitchens that include: liquids bucket, blue-labeled recycling bin, trash bin, food scraps bin (if enrolled in Organics Collection Program). - Make sure all bins in the cafeteria are part of a waste sorting station.
+- Custodians should set up as many waste sorting stations as needed in cafeterias and kitchens that include: liquids bucket, blue-labeled recycling bin, trash bin, food scraps bin (if enrolled in Curbside Composting). - Make sure all bins in the cafeteria are part of a waste sorting station.
 Remove any lone trash or recycling bins that are not part of a recycling area as standalone bins attract contamination. - If trash or recycling bins need to be moved, always return them to their original location.
 This will help prevent people from discarding items in the wrong bins. - Wash bins as needed.
-Washing of bins is a collaborative effort between Custodial Staff and SchoolFood Staff (kitchen & cafeteria). - Any kind of bins can be used to collect trash and recycling, as long as they are labeled clearly. - Cafeterias should have bins for clean paper & cardboard recycling IF these are commonly discarded here (example: if the room is used for meetings).
+Washing of bins is a collaborative effort between Custodial Staff and Office of Food and Nutrition Services (OFNS) Staff (kitchen & cafeteria). - Any kind of bins can be used to collect trash and recycling, as long as they are labeled clearly. - Cafeterias should have bins for clean paper & cardboard recycling IF these are commonly discarded here (example: if the room is used for meetings).
 Kitchens must have an area to collect paper & cardboard.